Code-Institute-Submissions/ms1_overuse_injuries/README.md

 I have tested this web site with W3C HTML Validator for all HTML and CSS files.
 I also tested all the pages display properly in different device sizes using Crome Developper tool and actual devices such as mobile phone and ipad.

-I had few issues making the site respponsive for smaller screen and get the layout presentable enough.
+I had few issues making the site respponsive for smaller screen and get the layout presentable, especially category links with associated photos beside it to display properly.

 Validator Testing - each pages has been tested
 * HTML